aidanboyne/BCM/_posts/2023-09-16-FOM_W4_Lectures.md

 Prodrome is period of symptoms before losing conciousness.
 Dizziness, warmth/coldness, odd sensations are common.
 Usually present with normal physical and ECG.

 Orthostatic hypotension is **drop > 20mmHg systolic or > 10mmHg diastolic** or **reflex tachycardia > 20bpm** when standing abruptly.
 Caused by reduced CO and is often due to dehydration.
+Lower vein constriction is delayed leading to blood pooling in legs (decreased venous return).
 Elders, pregnant women.
 Can also be caused by drugs:
 - Vasoconstriction blockers: Ca2+ blockers, beta blockers, alpha blockers, nitrates,
 - Diuretics
 - QT prolonging drugs: antipsychotics, and antiemetics can cause.

 Psychiatric conditions (anxiety, panic) can cause syncope.
 Metabolic (hypoglycemia and hypoxia) and drug/alcohol abuse can also cause syncope.

+> Decreased venous --> ventricular hypercontractility due to exaggerated sympathetic activation --> sympathetic withdrawal --> parasympathetic overdrive --> bradycardia, peripheral vasodilation, failure of reflex cerebral dilation --> vasovagal syncope.

 **Cardiac Syncope** is life threatening and can be caused by _arythmia_, ischemia, and valvular abnormalities like aortic stenosis, cardiac tamponade, and pacemaker malfunction.